-Table 3.1: Operators in order of precedence from highest to lowest, as derived from the Modelica grammar in appendix A. All operators are binary except the postfix operators and those shown as unary together with expr, the conditional operator, the array construction operator { } and concatenation operator [ ], and the array range constructor which is either binary or ternary.
-Operators with the same precedence occur at the same table row.
+Table 3.1: Operators in order of precedence from highest to lowest.
+Operators with different precedence are separated by horizontal lines.
+All operators are binary except the postfix operators and those shown as unary together with expr, the conditional operator, the array construction operator { } and concatenation operator [], and the array range constructor which is either binary or ternary.